BND Hamburger Icon

 When someone signs up for your email, they are already interested in your business.
 They have offered you a way to contact them because they are excited about some aspect of your business, products or services.
 Don’t waste that opportunity to make initial contact.

-This is the point when you should persuade them to use the incentive you offered, visit your store, make a purchase, or otherwise interact with your business.
-However, many businesses collect customer emails, then fail to do anything with them for weeks.
-To capitalize on customers’ excitement, use your email service provider to set up a series of messages that will automatically be sent to new email subscribers.
-This series is usually called an autoresponder sequence, welcome sequence or email sales funnel.
-It is generally a series of three to seven emails, spaced out over several days or weeks.
+This is the point when you should persuade them to use the incentive you offered, visit your store, make a purchase or otherwise interact with your business.
+However, many businesses collect customer emails and then fail to do anything with them for weeks.
+To capitalize on customers’ excitement, use your email service provider to set up a series of messages that will be sent to new email subscribers automatically.
+Usually, this series is called an autoresponder sequence, welcome sequence or email sales funnel.
+Generally, it is a series of three to seven emails, spaced out over several days or weeks.

-The goal of an autoresponder sequence is to guide new subscribers back to your site, encourage them to connect with you on social media, or share more about why they should trust your business.
-An email sequence that is automatically triggered by email sign-ups can increase your click-through rates and nurture an ongoing relationship with new subscribers.
+The goal of an autoresponder sequence is to guide new subscribers back to your site, encourage them to connect with you on social media or share more about why they should trust your business.
+An email sequence that is triggered automatically by email sign-ups can increase your CTRs and nurture an ongoing relationship with new subscribers.

 Did You Know?Did you know

-Autoresponder and triggered emails have much higher click-through rates than general marketing emails, according to Smart Insights.
+Autoresponder and triggered emails have much higher CTRs than general marketing emails, according to Smart Insights.

 You can also use welcome emails to guide customers to an introductory purchase.
 These offers, known as tripwires, are very low in price, often less than $10 or only the cost of shipping.
 Their value is in creating a relationship.
 Many consumers prefer to buy new products from a brand they already know or have purchased from.
 If customers make a tripwire purchase at the end of a welcome sequence, they are more likely to make a larger purchase in the future.